chinapedia/wikipedia.abstract.en/Page/Bandy.md

 The bandy stick;

-Bandystick.gif The stick used in bandy is an essential part of the sport.
+The stick used in bandy is an essential part of the sport.
 It should be made of an approved material such as wood or a similar material and should not contain any metal or sharp parts which can hurt the surrounding players.
 Sticks are crooked and are available in five angles, where 1 has the smallest bend and 5 has the most.
 Bend 4 is the most common size in professional bandy.
 The bandy stick should not have similar colours to the ball, such as orange or pink; it should be no longer than , and no wider than .[43]

 Field

-Bandy_pitch_metric.svg Swedish_bandyplayer.JPG

 A bandy field is by , a total of , or about the same size as a football pitch and considerably larger than an ice hockey rink.
 Along the sidelines a high border (vant, sarg, wand, wall) is placed to prevent the ball from leaving the ice.
 It should not be attached to the ice, to glide upon collisions, and should end away from the corners.